mfont002/phosphor-service/README.md

 A rest-api for eaads-phosphor-collector

-Tech-stack for this project includes: aws Lambda function api-gateway spring boot jpa/hibernate
+Tech-stack for this project includes:

+    AWS Lambda function
+    API-Gateway
+    Spring Boot
+    JPA/Hibernate

 Setup:
-1. After building the jar, upload it to a lambda function.
+1. After building, upload the jar to a lambda function.
-2. To create the rest-api, on api-gateway, deploy or configure a lambda integrated proxy endpoint that points to your lambda function.
+2. To create the rest-api: On api-gateway, deploy or configure a lambda integrated proxy endpoint that points to your lambda function.